Frequently Asked Questions about serving on Serendipity’s Board

 Have there been any allegations of financial mismanagement?

-What training and mentoring is offered to new board members?
+What training and mentoring are offered to new board members?

-New board members meet with the Executive Director following their acceptance onto the board, for the purpose of becoming oriented to the mission, culture, and practices of the organization.
+New board members attend a half-day orientation on Serendipity’s campus, during which they meet with the Executive Director, the Board Chair, and other key managers.
+The purpose is to become well-oriented to the mission, culture, and practices of the organization.
 New board members are encouraged to visit committee meetings and to complete their annual work plan within three months.
-Each board member is provided with a board manual, containing the following:
+Each board member is provided access to a secure board segment of the Serendipity website, which contains the following:

 - Serendipity’s mission, core beliefs, and agency history.